loisenjoki/informedApp/README.md

-# "test_info" is the  app name

-Informed Flutter App Task.
+#Informed Flutter App Task.

 ## Getting Started

-This project has beed developed using flutter and tested in android application minSdkVersion 21 The app runs on Tools • Dart 2.16.1 • DevTools 2.9.2 versions
+This project has beed developed using Flutter and GraphQL and tested in android application minSdkVersion 21 The app runs on Tools • Dart 2.16.1 • DevTools 2.9.2 versions